Tesla coils

 What is a Tesla coil?
 2003

-A Tesla coil is device to develop very high voltages pioneered by Nicola Tesla over 100 years ago.
+A Tesla coil is a high voltage device pioneered by Nikola Tesla over 100 years ago.
 In its simplest form it is an air cored transformer driven by discharging a high voltage capacitor through a few of the primary turns.
 This sets up a high frequency resonance in the secondary coil.
 This resonance occurs between the inductance of the tall secondary coil and the capacitance of a rounded metal object (typically a donut shaped toroid) and a very high voltage results in streamers directly into the air or sparks to nearby objects.

 (click to enlarge)